Car Accident Lawyer Abingdon VA

 The first airbags were introduced in vehicles in the early 1970s and over the next two decades, all of the other automakers followed suit and airbag restraint systems became mandatory in all vehicles.
 When they were first introduced, airbags were usually only installed in the driver’s position and then it also became standard for automakers to include them for the front passenger position.
 In today’s vehicles, there are often multiple locations in a vehicle where airbags are stored, ready to inflate and protect occupants in the event of a crash.
 National statistics show that since 1987, airbags have saved approximately 50,000 lives.

 At The Law Offices of Mark T. Hurt, we know first-hand the role airbags can play in saving car accident victims lives.
 Many of our clients feel their lives were saved because airbags deployed when they crashed.
-However, each car accident lawyer from our firm also knows that some of the injuries car accident victims suffer are a result of that deployment.
+However, each Car Accident Lawyer Abingdon VA offers from our firm also knows that some of the injuries car accident victims suffer are a result of that deployment.
 Read below for more information.

 How Do Airbags Work?